saudiequity/Abitur/README.md

 # Business Management

-▪︎ Kings College London (Business Management)

-▪︎ University of Basel (Economics)
+▪︎ New York Institute of Finance

 # University Education